Pragati2527/COVID_DASHBOARD/About_Project.md

  Features:
  1. It is all in one site which will provide all the information that a visitor wants to know about today’s CORONA.
- 2. Accessible to all Users ü This website is user friendly easy to handle
+ 2. Accessible to all Users ü
+ 3.This website is user friendly easy to handle
- 3. Well Planned Information Architecture
+ 4. Well Planned Information Architecture
- 4. Contrasting Color Scheme A good application usability helps to provide a seamless experience for visitors & we have developed our website taking care of users.
+ 5. Contrasting Color Scheme A good application usability helps to provide a seamless experience for visitors & we have developed our website taking care of users.

  Technology stack used: HTML,CSS , JavaScript, Python, Web API